Multi-kernel unmixing and super-resolution using the Modified Matrix Pencil method: Unmixing Gaussians in Fourier domain: Noiseless case

 where $C(\kerfnvar_1,\kerfnvar_2,\sep_1,\sep_2,K,\theta) > 0$ depends only on the indicated parameters.
 This is outlined in Appendix \ref{app:sec:conditions_eps_gen} for Theorem \ref{thm:gen_case_main} for the case of $L$ kernels.
 In other words, $\varepsilon_1$ would have to be sufficiently small with respect to $\varepsilon_2$, so that the estimation errors carrying forward from the first group to the estimation of the parameters for the second group, are controlled. \paragraph{Effect of separation between $\kerfnvar_1,\kerfnvar_2$.} Note that as $\kerfnvar_1 \rightarrow \kerfnvar_2$, then \eqref{eq:twowin_eps12cond_ord} becomes more and more difficult to satisfy; in particular, $C(\kerfnvar_1,\kerfnvar_2,\sep_1,\sep_2,K,\theta) \rightarrow 0$ in \eqref{eq:eps_12_two_win}.
 Hence, we would have to sample sufficiently deep in the tail of $\kerfour_1$ in order to distinguish $\kerfour_1,\kerfour_2$ as one would intuitively expect.
 Next, for fixed $\kerfnvar_2$ as $\kerfnvar_1 \rightarrow 0$, we see that \eqref{eq:twowin_eps12cond_ord} becomes easier to satisfy.
 This is because $\kerfour_1(s)$ is now small for all $s$, and hence the perturbation error arising from stage $1$ reduces accordingly.
 However, notice that $s_1$ now has to increase correspondingly in order to distinguish between $\kerfour_1,\kerfour_2$ (since $\kerfour_1(s) \approx 0$ for all $s$).
 Therefore, in order to control the estimation error of the amplitudes (see \eqref{eq:twowin_error_1_ord}), $\varepsilon_1$ now has to reduce accordingly.
 For instance, $\varepsilon_1 = o(\kerfnvar_1^{1/3})$ suffices.
 On the other hand, for fixed $\kerfnvar_1$, as $\kerfnvar_2 \rightarrow \infty$, satisfying \eqref{eq:twowin_eps12cond_ord} becomes more and more difficult.
 This is because the tail of $\kerfour_2$ becomes thinner, and so, the deconvolution step at stage $2$ blows up the error arising from stage $1$.

-\begin{proof}[Proof of Theorem \ref{thm:two_win_case}] The proof is divided in to two steps below. \begin{itemize} \item \textbf{Recovering source parameters for first group.} For offset parameter $s_1\in \mathbb Z^{+}$ (the choice of which will be made clear later), we obtain the samples $(f(s_1+i))_{i=-m_1}^{m_1-1}$.
+\begin{proof}[Proof of Theorem \ref{thm:two_win_case}] The proof is divided into two steps below. \begin{itemize} \item \textbf{Recovering source parameters for first group.} For offset parameter $s_1\in \mathbb Z^{+}$ (the choice of which will be made clear later), we obtain the samples $(f(s_1+i))_{i=-m_1}^{m_1-1}$.
 Now, for any $i=-m_1,\ldots,m_1-1$, we have that

 Here, $\noiseint_{1,i} \in \mathbb{C}$ corresponds to ``perturbation'' arising from the tail of $f_2(s)$.
 Since the stated choice of $s_1$ implies $s_1 > m_1$, this means $\min_{i} (s_1 + i)^2 = (s_1-m_1)^2$, and hence clearly